achon/sramm/README.md

 ## Usage
 SRAMM is intended as a command line utility and not a python package.
-Download or clone and run the self contained python file.
+Download or clone and run the self-contained python file.
 ```
 $ python3 sramm.py -h
 usage: SRAMM.py [options] process_type input_file